 - Easy to make.
 There are only a handful of steps to prepare this easy appetizer.
 Stuff the dates and then wrap them in bacon.
 After they’re baked you prepare the sauce and drizzle it on top.
 They take less than 20 minutes to bake and there are less than 10 minutes of prep involved.

 - Everyone loves them.
 Every time I prepare this date appetizer they’re gone before all the guests have even arrived.
-Your guests will love them and they make a great addition to any charcuterie board.
+Your guests will love them and they make a great addition to any Dessert Charcuterie Board.

 - Great for the holidays.
 This sticky and sweet app is great for the holidays and one you can get kids to help you make.
 There’s no need to worry about these being pretty.
 Have your kids help you stuff them.